2019 United Kingdom local elections: Great Britain

 The Conservatives lost control of 44 councils and more than 1,300 council seats.
 It was the worst Conservative local election performance since 1995, when the party lost more than 2,000 seats.
 Labour, despite topping national polls, lost 6 councils and more than 80 seats.

 Parties supporting remaining in the EU performed well.
 The Liberal Democrats made the most gains of any party, while the Greens also picked up seats with the largest percentage growth.
 This election was the largest rise in Green council seat gains in 20 years.
 There was also a significant increase in the number of independent and local party councillors, with their number of seats more than doubling.
 Similarly, in Northern Ireland, Alliance (the Lib Dems' sister party), some smaller parties and independents also made significant gains.

 The elections were marked by a number of spoiled ballots expressing anger toward the Brexit stances of the Conservative and Labour parties.
 In the voter ID trial areas an average of 102 voters in each pilot area failed to vote due to not having the required documentation, compared with 70 per pilot area in 2018.

+The turnout for the elections was 32.5%.